Student Handbook for Master of Science Degree in Biomedical Engineering

 4. Independent Study Course (BIEN 6995)

-A maximum of 3 credits of BIEN 6995 course work can be credited toward the 24 non-thesis credit hours.
+A maximum of 3 credits of BIEN 6995 coursework can be credited toward the 24 graduate credits of didactic coursework.

 • Approval and Contract

 Students taking a BIEN 6995 course must complete, at registration, both an “Approval Form for BIEN 6995” and a “BIEN 6995 Course Contract.”
-Please note that more details on required forms is included on page 7 of this Handbook.
-The first form must be signed by the Course Director and the BME Department Chairperson.
-The second form must be signed by the student, the Course Director, and the BME Department Chairperson.
-Both forms must be turned in to the MU BME office at least two weeks before the start of classes.
+Please note that more details on required forms are included on page 9 of this Handbook.
+The first form must be signed by the Course Director and the Chairperson of the BME Department.
+The second form must be signed by the student, the Course Director, and the Chairperson of the BME Department.
+Both forms must be turned in to the MU/MCW BME office at least two weeks before the start of classes.

 • Summary Report